harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### Submitting_Your_Algorithm

 A submission is composed of the following:
-* 1 index binary file for each dataset in which you are participating ( choose your best index )
+* 1 index binary file for each dataset for which you are participating ( choose your best index )
 * 1 *algos.yaml* with only one set of build parameters and at most 10 sets of query parameters for each dataset in which you are participating.
 Please put that file into the *t3/[your_team_name]/* directory.
 * Your algorithm's python class ( placed in the [benchmark/algorithms/](../benchmark/algorithms) directory.